 - Start using Single Touch Payroll.

-Employers with 19 or less employees have until 1 July 2019 to prepare, however, they can start reporting as soon as their software is updated.
+Employers with 19 or less employees have until the Single Touch Payroll deadline of 1 July 2019 to prepare, however, they can start reporting as soon as their software is updated.

 *** This publication is for guidance only, and professional advice should be obtained before acting on any information contained herein.
 Neither the publishers nor the distributors can accept any responsibility for loss occasioned to any person as a result of action taken or refrained from in consequence of the contents of this publication.
 Publication date April 2018